 “Cannabis flower with moderate to high levels of (THC) is an effective mid-level analgesic,” the study reads.

 But it just isn’t the existence of THC that makes smoking marijuana the best approach to pain management.

 We have swelled into a society convinced that dissecting cannabis and separating its components into good and evil is the right approach to the plant.
 This is perhaps the reason that CBD has risen to such stardom in the past five years.
 The problem with this attitude is that it completely disregards the 100 or so other cannabinoids that the cannabis plant has to offer.
 It also discounts essential terpenes and flavonoids and thereby eliminates any possibility that the patient will benefit from the plant’s synergistic properties.
 Science established long ago that the entourage effect associated with whole-plant cannabis is what truly provides the therapeutic effects.
 So, all of you military service members prohibited from using CBD products, don’t worry, you’re definitely not missing much.

 Unfortunately, it seems that medical marijuana users are going to have to get high before they experience any noticeable pain relief.
 And that complicates things for a vast majority of the U.S. population — especially those in the workforce.
 Unlike over-the-counter pain remedies like acetaminophen and ibuprofen, which eliminate some of the hurt without a buzz, smoking marijuana to combat minor aches could lead to impairment issues on the job.
-Just like most companies don’t allow workers to drink booze on the clock, medical marijuana is not likely to be any different, even after federal legalization finally takes hold in the new few years.
+Just like most companies don’t allow workers to drink booze on the clock, medical marijuana is not likely to be any different, even after federal legalization finally takes hold.
 So, don’t sell your stock in Tylenol just yet.